ICEI-PUC-Minas-PMV-ADS/pmv-ads-2022-2-e1-proj-web-t7-pets-achados-e-perdidos/docs/05-Arquitetura da Solução.md

 ## Hospedagem

-A hospedagem sera feita no GitPages.
+A hospedagem sera feita no Vercel.

 >